 All leases are governed by the Cyprus Contracts Law (Cap.
-149) which essentially codified basic principles of contract law established under the common law.
-These contractual tenancies are however subject to restrictions introduced by the Rents Control Law, as amended.
+149), which essentially has codified basic principles of contract law established under the common law.
+These contractual tenancies are, however, subject to restrictions introduced by the Rents Control Law,4 as amended.
 The Rents Control Law provisions are applicable under specific criteria.
 Those include where the property is located, the age of property and whether any contractual tenancy has lapsed with the tenant retaining possession of the property.
 The 'rent control' or 'statutory' tenancies under the Rents Control Law, regulate by law the adjustment of rents, relations between landlords and tenants and protect tenants from eviction, unless in specific circumstances (i.e., non-payment of rent due).
 Business premises are afforded the same protections under the Rents Control Law as residential properties.
+Notably, a fast-track eviction process for statutory tenants in the past took advantage of lengthy court-led eviction procedures to avoid their obligations.
+It is expected that additional amendments will follow as part of the wider reform of the Cyprus court system.